Sarah Szanton

 Sarah Loeb Szanton is an American nurse practitioner who focuses on geriatric nursing research.
 As of 2021, she is the Dean of the Johns Hopkins School of Nursing.

 Early life and education

-Szanton was born in Washington, D.C., in 1966 and raised mostly in Washington, D.C.
+Szanton was born in Washington, D.C., in 1966 and raised mostly in Washington, D.C., the youngest of three children.
 In 1984 she graduated from the Sidwell Friends School, a Quaker school in Washington.
+Her parents, Peter Szanton and Eleanor Stokes Szanton encouraged their children to be public-spirited.
+Peter was a private consultant to non-profits and the former President of the New York office of the Rand Corporation.
+Eleanor was the executive director of the advocacy group Zero to Three.

-She completed her Bachelor of Arts at Harvard University in 1988 and her Bachelors of Science in Nursing from the Johns Hopkins School of Nursing.
+Szanton completed her Bachelor of Arts at Harvard University in 1988 and her Bachelors of Science in Nursing from the Johns Hopkins School of Nursing.
 She left JHU to attend the University of Maryland for her Masters of Science in Nursing in 1998 before returning to JHU for her PhD.